-\black{When the multiplier $\Pi$ is chosen in $\RL$, we show in the following that the FDI in \eqref{eq:FDI_G_thm8} is equivalent to an LMI.
-To this end, first recall from \cite[Lemma~1]{Hu2017JRNC}, that every self-adjoint $\Pi\in\RL$ can be factorised into
+When $\Pi$ is an element of $\RL$, the FDI in \eqref{eq:FDI_Grho} is a convex problem that can be verified via semidefinite programming, as is demonstrated next.
+Let $G$ have a minimal realisation $(A_G,B_G,C_G,0)$, we show in the following that the FDI in \eqref{eq:FDI_Grho} is equivalent to an LMI.
+To this end, first note from \cite[Lemma~1]{Hu2017JRNC} that every self-adjoint $\Pi\in\RL$ can be factorised into